Outlook-Express-Backup.Com - download a handy utility to backup your Outlook Express emails and settings.

 home-school drum

-Student musicians in EV form band to showcase skills
+Student musicians in EV form band to showcase

 by Lars Jacoby

-Arizona - Just because
+Arizona - Just

-group Steeling Home aren't performing with others.
+the steel drum group Steeling Home aren't performing with

-The brainchild of Gilbert percussion instructor Josh Gottry, the
+The brainchild of Gilbert percussion instructor Josh Gottry,

-chance to showcase their skills.
+kids a chance to showcase their skills.

-"In fact, that's one of the neatest things about this, because it
+"In fact, that's one of the neatest things about this, because

-30-plus private students, six of whom are home-schooled.
+who has 30-plus private students, six of whom are home-schooled.

 Web Posted -